hacickn/Smart-Home-Bilkent-G2C/detailed/PC_USER_INTERFACE_README.md

 #### Features
 ##### Program Features
 ```
-1) There are three option for user type ( CHILD/PARENT/ELDER ).
+1) There are three options for user type ( CHILD/PARENT/ELDER ).

 2) There are many features which can be personalized for each person.These are:
 2.1) Theme of user interface can be changed(There are 12 option).